Chicago Bears Odds

 In 1920, the A.E.
 Staley Co. formed a football team.
 Known as the Decatur Staleys, the club began to play in 1919.
 The team relocated to Chicago in 1921 and was rechristened as the Bears for the 1922 campaign.

-A charter member of the NFL, the Bears found a good deal of success in the days before the NFL-AFL merger.
+A charter member of the NFL, the Bears found early success in the days before the NFL-AFL merger.
 Between 1921 and 1963, the team won eight league championships.
 In the Super Bowl era, the Bears have won just one big game and come up short in another.

-All along the way, the franchise has fielded a number of the game’s most legendary all-time players.
-Here are some of the more notable facts and figures from Bears franchise history.
+All along the way, the franchise has fielded several of the game’s most legendary all-time players.
+Here are some notable facts and figures from Bears franchise history.

 - Established: 1920